zainabch123/team-dev-server-c13/README.md

 5. `npx prisma migrate reset` to build the database tables
 6. `npm run dev` to run the app

-## Sample Requests

-If you use [Insomnia](https://insomnia.rest/), you can import [this request collection .json file](./assets/insomnia_request_collection.json) in the `./assets/` folder to hit the ground running with all of the requests ready to test.

 ## API Spec

 [https://improved-journey-69de49d5.pages.github.io/](https://improved-journey-69de49d5.pages.github.io/)